Xoffio/astrofile/README.md

 Once all packages have been installed, close NVIM with `:wq` re-open it `nvim` and start `:Mason` just to make sure everything installed successfully.

+## Issues you might encounter

+### Rust

+If you get a warning about the `rust-analyzer` not working properly, that might mean that `rust-analyzer` is was not installed correctly by Mason
+You can install it by running `rustup component add rust-analyzer`

+---

+## Documentation

+- Any Astrocommunity plugin goes in `lua/community.lua`
+- If the system doesn't have Nerd Fonts then disable the option `opts.icons_enabled` in the file `lua/lazy_setup.lua`
+- To change the default theme go to the file `lua/plugins/astroui.lua`, and set the option `opts.colorscheme`.